 Information on responsible pet ownership, in particular care and welfare of the puppy(socialisation, exercise, adequate fencing, sufficient space and proper shelter) See also "Smart puppy and dog buyer's checklist"

 WHAT ABOUT PAPERS?
 Papers are like your pups birth certificate.
 They are issued by the kennel control(ANKC in Australia).
 It will say parentage, who the breeder was, DOB, microchip numbers and a unique name and number for the pup.
 All things that can identify that pup(and breeder if you needed to get in touch) and allow you to track that pups siblings and pedigree etc. For some breeds they may protect a dog from breed specific for legislation.
 Papers allow the dog to compete in a range of ANKC dogs sports and competitions.
 They also provide a guarantee to the health of the dog and a recourse if any disagreement should arise.
+Should any health issues appear this also provides valuable information as pedigree allows us to identify related dogs and either warn owners of the signs if there is a risk to their dog or monitor other dogs for familial risk.

 "Copies of parents papers" are not the same they can belong to any dog or even just be taken from the internet.
 And copies of things like insurance paperwork, vet work etc is also not papers.